jackmoore/jackmoore.github.io/colorbox.md

 // Called directly with HTML
 $.colorbox({html:"<h1>Welcome</h1>"});

-// ColorBox can accept a function in place of a static value:
+// Colorbox can accept a function in place of a static value:
 $("a.gallery").colorbox({rel: 'gal', title: function(){
   var url = $(this).attr('href');
   return '<a href="' + url + '" target="_blank">Open In New Window</a>';